hpc-workshops/carpentrycon-sprint/README.md

 the three [Community and More][comm] panels, with live Q&A following the screening of all five lightning talks comprising the session.

-To view the slides, please open [hpc-carpentry.html] in your browser;
-press "P" to toggle presenter mode.
+To view the slides, please open [hpc-carpentry.html](hpc-carpentry.html) in your browser; press "P" to toggle presenter mode.

-This presentation was written and recorded by members of the HPC Carpentry Steering Committee:
+This presentation was written and recorded by Trevor Keller on behalf of the HPC Carpentry community.
+The members involved in CarpentryCon'22 session preparations are

 - Trevor Keller ([@tkphd][tkphd]), [NIST][nist], *presenter*
 - Andrew Reid ([@reida][reida]), [NIST][nist]